Skip to main content

 Back to top

-6. My General Practitioner is not interested in cosmetic surgery.
+6. My General Practitioner (GP) is not interested in aesthetic surgery.

-Situations like this can arise and in these circumstances it is still possible for you to be seen by a BAAPS member.
+Your plastic surgeon is likely to recommend that a copy of your correspondence is sent to your GP, to ensure an holistic approach to your healthcare, taking into account your full past medical history, functional and psychological concerns.
 The guidelines from the General Medical Council state that a surgeon can carry out an operation without telling your GP, but during this time must take on the full responsibilities of the GP.

 We would also advise that you do notify your GP after having any surgery, so that your general medical records can be updated should you need any further care at a later date.
 Most surgeons can provide you with a letter to pass on to your GP practice.